Advances in Temporal Point Processes: Bayesian, Neural, and LLM Approaches: Bayesian Nonparametric TPPs

 In the Bayesian nonparametric Hawkes process setting, a similar strategy can be adopted.
 By introducing the branching variable, the Hawkes likelihood factorizes into two independent components, each of which can be viewed as an independent Poisson process.
 Since we place independent GP priors on these two components, we can directly apply the methods discussed in \cref{bayesian_poisson} to compute the posteriors of $\mu(t)$ and $\phi(\tau)$.
 This naturally leads to an iterative algorithm where, at each iteration, the posterior of $\mathbf{X}$ is used to update the posteriors of $\mu(t)$ and $\phi(\tau)$, which are then used to update the posterior of $\mathbf{X}$ in turn.

 In recent years, many GP-based Bayesian nonparametric Hawkes process studies have adopted this iterative framework. \citet{zhang2019efficient} derived a Gibbs sampler and a maximum a posteriori (MAP) EM algorithm to estimate a nonparametric triggering function. \citet{zhang2020variational} extended the variational inference method from \citet{lloyd2015variational} to the Hawkes process for estimating a nonparametric triggering function.
 Further, \citet{zhou2021em} applied variational inference to simultaneously estimate the nonparametric baseline intensity and triggering function. \citet{zhou2020auxiliary,malem2022variational} extended the data augmentation method based on P\'{o}lya-Gamma variables from \citet{donner2018efficient} to the Hawkes process.
 This work derived fully analytical Gibbs sampler, EM algorithm, and mean-field variational inference method.
-This approach was subsequently extended to nonlinear Hawkes processes to account for excitation and inhibition effects between interacting variables~\cite{zhou2022efficient}. \citet{sulem2024bayesian} analyzed the theoretical properties of this approach; specifically, it provided concentration rates for the posterior distribution of the parameters under mild assumptions on both the prior and the model, and established consistency guarantees for the inferred Granger causal graph.
+This approach was subsequently extended to nonlinear Hawkes processes to account for excitation and inhibition effects between interacting variables~\citep{zhou2022efficient}. \citet{sulem2024bayesian} analyzed the theoretical properties of this approach; specifically, it provided concentration rates for the posterior distribution of the parameters under mild assumptions on both the prior and the model, and established consistency guarantees for the inferred Granger causal graph.

 The works discussed above primarily use GP as prior.
 However, other forms of Bayesian nonparametric priors are also possible.
 For instance, \citet{markwick2020bayesian, yin2022bayesian, jiang2025semiparametric} extended the Hawkes process to the Bayesian nonparametric setting using Dirichlet process mixture priors.
 Building on this line of research, \citet{worrall2024online} proposed an online inference method using sequential Monte Carlo techniques.
 Additionally, \citet{donnet2020nonparametric} introduced priors based on piecewise constant functions with either regular or random partitions, as well as priors defined via mixtures of Beta distributions.
 A comprehensive discussion of alternative approaches lies beyond the scope of this paper.
+A complete, though not exhaustive, comparison of Bayesian nonparametric Poisson and Hawkes models is provided in \cref{table3}.